Congratulations on finishing the Logic Games course.

 Groups: (cages) 1, 2, and 3

 Next, let’s symbolize the conditions.
-The gray cat and the tabby cat are in different cages can be summarized as: If G, ^T or if T, ^G.
+The gray cat and the tabby cat are in different cages.
+This can be summarized as: If G, ^T or if T, ^G.

 The second condition tells us that the black cat is in cage three only if the white cat is also in cage three.
-We can write this as: 3: if B, then W
+We can write this as: 3: if Bl, then W

 We are told that the orange cat is in cage 2.
 This is simply represented as: 2: O